dflock/Mako2Jinja/README.md

 # Mako2Jinja

 Converts a given mako template into a jinja template, badly.
-It's just intended to help with the mechanical editing - you'll have to fixup anything complicated yourself.
+It's just intended to help with the mechanical editing - you'll probably have to fixup anything complicated yourself.

 	Usage: